BnMcGn/snakes/README.md

         (print 'some-message)
         (loop for i from 8 upto 9 do (yield i)))

+When the generator is first called, it commences execution at the beginning of its body.
+When a yield call is reached, the generator returns the yielded value, surrendering execution to the calling code.
+The next time the generator is called, it continues execution just past the yield where it last stopped.
+If or when execution reaches the end of the block, the generator terminates.

 Note: defgenerator doesn't create a generator.
 It defines a function that returns a new generator each time it is called.

 Consuming